rrohrer/Caliper/README.md

 * Put your breakpad symbols under `pool/symbols/PDBNAME/PDBUNIQUEIDENTIFIER/PDBNAMEASSYM`
 * OR send a POST request to your server at /symbol_upload using googles symupload tool.
 * `node lib/app.js`

+## Breakpad crash sending
+In the SendCrashReport function that breakpad provides, simply put "http://your.site/crash_upload".